NicMortelliti/checklist-frontend/README.md

 4. Select the appropriate response to the checklist item in the "Response" field.

 5. Select the Submit button.
-The new checklist item will be added to the database and populated on the checklist page.
+The new checklist item will be added to the database and populated at the bottom of the current checklist page.

 ### Emergency

 The emergency checklist can be accessed two ways.
 You can navigate there the normal way (i.e. Select aircraft, select flight phase, in this case "Emergency").
-Or, you may select the Emergency button at the top-left of the page.
+Or, you may select the "EMER" button at the top-left of the page.

 **Note: The red emergency button is only displayed when an aircraft is selected.**